Stevie Nicks: Relationships and family

 Nicks has said that she consciously chose not to have children of her own, due to her demanding career and desire to follow her art wherever it should take her: "My mission maybe wasn't to be a mom and a wife; maybe my particular mission was to write songs to make moms and wives feel better."

 Of her niece, godchildren, former stepson, and extended family she says: "I have lots of kids.
 It's much more fun to be the crazy auntie than it is to be the mom, anyway."

 Nicks has maintained a journal nearly every day since her tenure in Fleetwood Mac began.
 She has said, "I like to tell all my fairy goddaughters and my niece that when I'm gone they can sit on the floor and go through all these journals, and they can walk through my life, and they can smell the gardenia perfume on the pages.
 They can have it in their hands, who I was."

 Regarding a book based on her life, she has said, "I wouldn't write a book unless I could really tell the truth, and say all the people are in it are represented right ...
 If I'm gonna talk about all the people in my life, I need to be old enough and so do they, that nobody's gonna care ...
 I would never write a book about the bad parts.
 I would mostly revel in the fantastic parts, of which there were so many."

+Her brother, Christopher Nicks, died September 4, 2026, after a brief battle with cancer.

 Residences

-Until July 2007, Nicks lived in Paradise Valley, Arizona, a suburb of Phoenix, in a home she had built in 1981 and shared with her brother, Christopher Nicks, his wife, Lori Perry-Nicks, and their daughter, Jessica, her niece.
+Until July 2007, Nicks lived in Paradise Valley, Arizona, a suburb of Phoenix, in a home she had built in 1981 and shared with her brother, his wife and their daughter.
 She announced in mid-2007 that her Paradise Valley home would be put up for sale, citing her aspirations to "downsize" and focus more on her charity work, and that in the previous year she had only "spent about two weeks there".
 The house was put on the market for a reported $3.8 million and later sold for $3 million.
 She owns an oceanside home in Santa Monica, California.